M0Tarkus/notes/Notes/SQL notes.md

 - Round() function is used to round numbers
 - Group by is used to group things that are repeated in the same column, the aggregate function is referred to each different group in the column specified.

+### SQL logic Process
+1. from
+2. Where
+3. Group by
+4. Havin
+5. Select
+6. Order By